-The most recent NOSB Rules are posted in the FAST Facts column on the right and all other handouts were valid in 2017.
+The most recent NOSB Rules are posted in the FAST Facts column on the right.
+All other handouts below are the most current available.
 Any further updates will be posted as necessary.

 Competition Officials Thumbnails

-National Ocean Sciences Bowl Finals Competition in Boulder, CO
+National Ocean Sciences Bowl Finals Competition April 2019